Bernard Waldman: Manhattan Project

 During World War II, Waldman served in the United States Navy as an engineering officer, and was involved in construction and extension of naval bases in the United States.
 He took a leave of absence from Notre Dame and joined Oppenheimer and Serber at the Manhattan Project's Los Alamos Laboratory in 1943.
 He was assigned to Norman F. Ramsey's E-7 Group, which was part of the Ordnance (O) Division responsible for "integration of design and delivery".
 Most of the work involved preparing and checking instrumentation from drop tests involving dummy bombs.

 Waldman was the head of Group TR-6 (Airborne Measurements) for the Trinity nuclear test in July 1945.
 He developed microphones that were dropped by parachute to measure the effect of the blast.
 He was then assigned to Project Alberta, the part of the Manhattan Project that oversaw the preparation of facilities to test and deploy nuclear weapons, and support their use during the actual missions.
 As such, he participated in the atomic bombing of Hiroshima, as a camera operator on the observation aircraft.
 He was equipped with a special high-speed Fastax movie camera with six seconds of film in order to record the blast.
-Unfortunately, Waldman forgot to open the camera shutter, and no film was exposed.
+Sources vary on how it came to be that there is no film of the event, with theories stating that Waldman forgot to take the lens off of the camera or that the footage was unusable or destroyed due to circumstances outside of his control.